ericgundrum/squidhall/docs/tutorial-content-module-files.md

 Put simply, an object placer is a function that is called with information from a module file, creates one or more 3D object instances (sometimes cloned from existing objects) and puts them in specific places in the 3D space.
 This object placer function is registered with SquidSpace with a name, but is not necessarily provided by SquidSpace and may be a custom implementation.
 For example, ArtPlacer and TablePlacer object placer algorithms are specific to the Squid Hall project and even contain hard-coded expectations about the objects they are placing art frames on.
 Other placer algorithms, such as 'LinearSeries' are SquidSpace 'builtins'.

-Basically, while processing layouts SquidSpace calls the function registered with the name in the object placer declaration, passing the options and data values from the declaration along with other context, such as the layout area and the object specified in the object placer declaration.
+Basically, while processing layouts SquidSpace calls the function registered with the placer name in the object placer declaration, passing the options and data values from the declaration along with other context, such as the layout area and the object specified in the object placer declaration.
 The placer function can perform this placement any way it likes and, moreover, can place as many 3D objects as it likes.

 It is not required, but the placer function can also register the 3D objects it creates and places with SquidSpace using a unique name that only refers to that one 3d object within the space.
 These names must adhere to the following rules: